-Note that here we also reversed the default outside placement of tick marks using the argument tck=0.02-this is just to demonstrate that you can change pretty much anything in your plots.
+Note that here we reversed the default outside placement of tick marks using the argument tck=0.02.
 The value 0.02 is fraction of the plot width.
-We also placed the tick mark labels horizontally using the argument las=1.Also note that mtext() can take vectors as inputs (hardly surprising since this is R).
+We also placed the tick mark labels horizontally using the argument las=1.
+Also note that mtext() can take vectors as inputs (hardly surprising since this is R).
 One would use the same approach we used here for reversing the y-axis to reverse the x-axis.